 My journey to becoming a Doula indirectly started when I was a teenager.
 My brother and sister are a lot younger than me, I spent a lot of time when my mom was pregnant bringing her ice chips and later helping care for my brother and sister.
-This made me the natural “mom” in my group of friends and it was a joke that I always made sure everyone had their jackets for chilly nights.
+This made me the natural “mom” in my group of friends and it was a joke that I always made sure everyone had their jackets for chilly nights and their seatbelts on.

 After a less than ideal birth experience with my first, dealing with PPD, and connecting with a lot of other moms I became aware that how moms feel through this process is so important.
 Through research, education and experience I’ve come to understand how much support can mean for a new family.
 I’ve loved bringing food, teaching how to baby wear and supporting families with breastfeeding.
 Now that my kids are getting older I am able to put my passion into action.

 I moved with my family to the Sunshine Coast recently and am loving the community here.
 I’m very excited to connect with families as a doula on the Sunshine Coast and help them get the birth they desire.
 When I’m not immersed in studying or work I love to spend time with my family and friends, play dominos and have a glass of wine while watching Suits.